 We have provided examples of these ten issues by examining the amendments that have been integrated into Canadian and Australian jurisdictions.
 This paper has also considered proposals to change the laws on corporate manslaughter as they apply to the different systems in Scotland and in England and Wales.
 These examples were chosen because they are well documented.
 Both the proposed systems and implemented reforms have been the subject of considerable public debate in each of these countries.
 However, there are similarities between these legal systems and further work must extend the scope of the analysis to other jurisdictions.
 The long term aim is to encourage both legislators and the public to consider the many different possible approaches that exist to corporate manslaughter.
+Changes to Corporate Manslaughter legislation have an impact that extends well beyond the workings of specific legal systems.
+They will affect both the systems engineering and safety management of many industries.
 Above all, the intention is to motivate a further comparative study of these jurisdictions to monitor and assess the impact of these different approaches.
 At present, there is little empirical evidence that might be used to support any comparative analysis or to direct public policy.
 In consequence, we can only make approximate judgments about whether any of these approaches will have a long-term impact on health and safety.